-We will implement and conduct supplier sustainability audits.
-For these audits we will develop a toolbox - a guide - in order to secure that all crucial supplier conditions are covered.
-In the formulation of such a questionnaire guide, Carl J. Nielsen A/S will consult the Global Compact Self Assessment Tool.
+We have implemented and conducted supplier sustainability audits.
+For these audits have will develop a toolbox - a guide - in order to secure that all crucial supplier conditions are covered.
+In the formulation of such a questionnaire guide, Carl J. Nielsen A/S has consulted the Global Compact Self Assessment Tool.